-

 - Motorists can expect lane closures overnight, starting after 7:30 p.m. for milling and resurfacing.

-- Project completion is anticipated mid-2025, weather permitting.
+- Project completion is anticipated for mid-2025, weather permitting.

 -